Kyung Chan (KC) Park

 - Postdoctoral Research Scientist, Ludwig Institute for Cancer Research

 - Stipendiary Lecturer in Medicine, Trinity College

-In addition to my research activities, I teach undergraduates as a Stipendiary Lecturer in Medicine at Trinity College, and act as laboratory supervisor for FHS research projects.
-In March 2022, I was certified as an Associate Fellow of the Higher Education Academy (accredited by Advance HE).
+In addition to my research activities, I teach undergraduates as a Stipendiary Lecturer in Medicine at Trinity College.
+I lecture undergraduate medical students at Oxford about cardiac hypertrophy and the cell biology of myocardial ischaemia.
+I also act as a laboratory supervisor for FHS research projects and am an Associate Fellow of the Higher Education Academy.

 November 2022: Oxford BHF CRE Annual Symposium.

 May 2022: European Society of Cardiology (ESC), Frontiers in Cardiovascular Biomedicine.

 June 2020: Sherrington Talks, Dept. of Physiology, Anatomy & Genetics, Oxford.

 September 2019: Wellcome Trust OXION Annual Symposium, Oxford.